simtimj/timeBoxes/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  For people that want to keep track of how much time they spend.
+  For people that want to keep track of how much time they spend on tasks.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.